 The continually shifting policies have likely contributed to the country’s inability to meet the Maastricht criteria that would permit it to adopt the euro as its currency.
 Despite indications that adopting the euro would significantly increase foreign investment, current Prime Minister Viktor Orbán declared as recently as June of 2015 that his government will no longer entertain the idea of replacing the forint with the euro in 2020 which had been the most recent target date.

 On the other hand, like most other post-communist European states, however, Hungary broadly pursued an integrationist agenda, joining NATO in 1999 and the European Union in 2004.
-Though it’s part of the Schengen Zone allowing for the free movement of people, Orbán has been staunchly isolationist in his response to the current refugee crisis enveloping Europe but that would require a much longer discussion.
+Though it’s part of the Schengen Zone allowing for the free movement of people, Orbán has been staunchly isolationist in his response to the current refugee crisis enveloping Europe but exploring that situation would require a much longer discussion.

 Fortunately, moments ago the bus passed under Gellért Hill

-(From Wikimedia Commons Public Domain)
+[Photo From Wikimedia Commons – Public Domain.]

 and crossed the Danube into the Pest side of the city.
 We’ll arrive at our hotel in a few minutes and you’ll be spared my analysis of the refugee crisis.
 After all this history, we’re finally ready for the fun part – visiting the beautiful and intriguing city of Budapest.